 The shiny brass Buddha that now occupies a prominent stone pedestal in the back yard of the Nevada City Insight Center was a generous gift from our Founding Teacher John Travis.
-John acquired the statue from a foundry in Thailand in the spring of 2016.
-The Buddha statue was packed in a sturdy wooden crate before its three-month ocean voyage to L.A.
-Then it waited to clear customs before docking in San Francisco and continuing by truck before arriving safely in Mountain Stream’s (I added apostrophe for Mt.
-Stream’s) parking lot…phew!
+John acquired the statue from a foundry in Thailand in the Spring of 2016.
+The Buddha statue left Bangkok packed in a sturdy handmade wooden crate and began its three month ocean voyage, touching US soil once reaching the international port of Los Angeles.
+After another couple weeks it went through processing and customs before heading up coast to San Francisco.
+Finally, an overland truck brought Buddha safely home to Mountain Stream’s parking lot, completing this four month trip.

-The next task was to move the 500lb statue to its final destination…across a large grassy yard to his/her resting place on east side of the awesome labyrinth.
+Our next task was to move the 500 lb statue to its final destination…across a large grassy yard to his/her resting place on west side of the Mountain Stream labyrinth.
 It took an engineer to figure all that out!
-Rick and Ann Dondro managed the feat by rolling the Buddha on a series of logs, and then orchestrating the last part of Buddhas’ journey by slowly and ever so carefully using pullies and wood to inch Buddha into place.
-What an extraordinary process to witness!
+Rick and Ann Dondro managed the feat by rolling the Buddha on a series of logs, and then orchestrating the last part of Buddha’s journey by slowly and ever so carefully using pulleys and wood to inch Buddha into place.
+What an extraordinary feat of mindful engineering.

-There is one last finishing touch to be done.
-John gave Mountain Stream another artist treasure that he purchased in Nepal many years ago, a copper stupa, which will be installed on top of the Buddha’s Temple roof this Fall.
-That is the crowning jewel to complete the temple project.
+Now, there is one last finishing touch to be done.
+John gave Mountain Stream another Asian treasure he found in Nepal many years ago: a copper stupa.
+This will be installed on the roof top of the Buddha’s Temple this Fall.
+That will be the crowning jewel completing the temple project.

-Our thanks to the many hands which helped and have welcomed Buddha along this journey.
+Our sincere thanks to the many hands that have cared for and welcomed Amitabha Buddha on its journey home.

-May all beings benefit from the Buddha’s wisdom and compassion.
+May all beings benefit from the Buddha’s wisdom and heart